Architecture of Mesopotamia: Design

 In the Ubaid period houses would be tripartite homes.
-They had a long roofed central hallway that smaller connected to on either of its sides.
+They had a long roofed central hallway with smaller rooms connected to it on either of its sides.
 It is possible that the central hallway was used for dining and communal activities.
 There was variety in Ubaid houses.
 Some houses contained richer artifact assemblage than other houses.
 Ubaid houses could also be interconnect with other houses.
 The architecture of Ubaid houses is indistinguishable from Ubaid Temples.
 During the Uruk period houses had various shapes.
 Some houses were rectangular, others were round.
 Some houses in Mesopotamia had only one room, while others had many rooms.
 Occasionally some of these rooms would serve as basements.
 In the 3000's BCE, courtyards were introduced to Mesopotamia.
 Courtyards would become the basis for Mesopotamian architecture.
 These court yards would be surrounded by thick walled halls.
 These halls were probably reception rooms for guests.
 It is likely that most houses had an upper storey.
-The storey might have been used dining, sleeping, and entertaining.
-The storey might have also house bedrooms.
+The upper storey might have been used dining, sleeping, and entertaining, and might have also housed the bedrooms.
 People would plant vegetables or perform religious rituals on their roofs.
 Ground floors would be used to for shops, workshops, storage, and livestock.
 One room was usually a sanctuary.

 Furniture

-In ancient Sumer houses contained elaborately decorated stools, chairs, jars, and bathtubs.
-Wealthier citizens had Toilets and proper drainage systems.
+In ancient Sumer, houses contained elaborately decorated stools, chairs, jars, and bathtubs.
+Wealthier citizens had toilets and proper drainage systems.
 It is possible some houses had altars in the center of the houses.
 These altars could have been dedicated to the gods, but they could have been dedicated to important people.